 Using a limited company

-A limited company is separate from you personally and is responsible for any legal and financial decisions – its finances are also separate from your own and as such the money you make belongs to the company, and you are paid through the company.
+A limited company is separate from you personally and is responsible for any legal and financial decisions.
+The limited company’s finances are also separate from your own and as such the money you make belongs to the company, and you are paid through the company.

 Salary income over the personal allowance is taxed at 20 per cent for basic rate taxpayers, increasing to 40 per cent and 45 per cent for higher rate and additional rate taxpayers respectively.
 For dividends received after 6 April 2018, there is a new dividend allowance of £2,000 (0 per cent tax rate).